Wachau: Krems

-Krems, which includes the town of Stein, an old town located between Kremser Tor (15th century) and Gottweigerghof (13th and 14th century) has many historical buildings, and also "pedestrian only" streets of Obere and Untere Landstrasse.
-From historical times, Krems has been popular for wine trade due to its terraced vineyards.
+Krems, which includes the town of Stein, an old town located between the Kremser Tor and Gottweigerhof is home to many historical buildings, as well as the pedestrian streets of Obere and Untere Landstrasse.
+Krems has long been popular for wine trade due to its terraced vineyards.
 The Minorite Church was the parish church in the old town, and is now used to hold art exhibitions.
-Apart from this Gothic church, the town also has the Pfarrkirche St. Nikolaus Church that depicts paintings on the altar and the ceiling, which are credited to the famous painter Kremser Schmidt, who lived in Linzer Tor from 1756 until his death.
-He was the leading painter, draughtsman and etcher of the Austrian late Baroque.
-Ancient records of 1263 CE make mention of a payment of 10% tax by the farmers to the Bishop of Passau's Zehenthof.
-Other monuments in Mauthaus town are a Renaissance building and the Baroque palace, built in 1721, which is known as the birthplace of Ludwig von Köchel, who did research on Mozart.
-A medieval gate erected in 1480, known as the Steiner Tor, is another notable feature.
+Apart from this Gothic church, the town also has the Pfarrkirche St. Nikolaus Church.
+A medieval gate erected in 1480, known as the Steiner Tor, is another feature.

 Spitz

 Spitz is a small town with cobbled streets amidst vineyards and views of the Danube valley.
 It is 17 km from Krems.
 Occupied since Celtic times, it was first mentioned in 830.
 To the south of Spitz is the fortress of Hinterhaus.

 Dürnstein

 The town of Dürnstein was established in 1019 CE on a rocky promontory along a gentle curve of the Danube river, in the midst of the Wachau valley.
 Known then as Tirnstein, and described later as the "most romantic place for the picturesque ancient terraced vineyards and monuments, in the Wachau", it was built at an elevation of 630 ft with fortifications for the settlement and protection against floods.
 It is 73 km upstream of Vienna.
-It now has a population of 936.
 The small walled town, located 9 km upstream of Krems, is known for its scenic environment.
 The town is also well known for some of the residential buildings on the main street; one such building is the refurbished building of Chorherrenstift, which was originally a monastery built in 1410.
 It was restored in the 18th century.